mwherman2000/neo-windocs/windocs/quickstart-csharp/05-buildneodevtools.md

 * Need in the NEO .NET developer community to have concise and easy-to-follow documentation to enable people to get up to speed developing NEO smart contracts in as short a time as possible

-## Build NEO development tools
+## Build NEO developer tools

+### Build and test the Neon NEO MSIL Transcompiler

-1. TODO
+1. Build t

 2. TODO